Munawwar Rana: Comparing Maharishi Valmiki To Taliban

 In August 2020 while talking to a channel, Rana said:

 Valmiki became a God after he wrote the Ramayana, before that he was a dacoit.
 A person's character can change.
 Similarly, the Taliban, for now, are terrorists, but people and characters change.
 When you talk about Valmiki, you will have to talk about his past.
 In your religion, you make anyone God.
 But he was a writer, and he wrote the Ramayana, but we are not in competition here.

 In response, Madhya Pradesh Police registered the case under IPC Section 505(2) (statements conducing to public mischief) and it was forwarded to Hazratganj police station at Lucknow in UP.
 Another FIR registered against him mentioned IPC Sections 505 (2) (public mischief) and the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act.

 The Allahabad High Court refused to quash an FIR filed against him for allegedly comparing Ramayana author Valmiki, with the Taliban.
 The division bench of Justice Ramesh Sinha and Justice Saroj Yadav asked Rana's lawyer, "Why do you (Rana) make such kind of remarks.
 Why don't you (Rana) do what your work is?"

 Personal life

 Munawwar Rana was married and lived in Lucknow.

-His son Tabrez Rana was arrested by Rae Bareli police in August 2021 for allegedly having staged a shootout against Munawwar Rana in June in order to frame his uncle and cousin in a property dispute.
+His son Tabrez Rana was arrested by Rae Bareli police in August 2021 for allegedly having staged a shootout against himself in June in order to frame his uncle and cousin in a property dispute.

 Rana died on 14 January 2024 at the age of 71 from throat cancer at Sanjay Gandhi Post Graduate Institute of Medical Sciences.
 He is buried in the Aishbagh Qabristan cemetery, and the funeral prayer was held at Nadvatul Ulama Lucknow.
 Akhilesh Yadav and Javed Akhtar joined the funeral.